andrewRowlinson/mplsoccer/docs/source/index.rst

 mplsoccer
 =========

-`mplsoccer` is a Python plotting library for drawing soccer/football pitches in Matplotlib and loading StatsBomb open-data.
+`mplsoccer` is a Python library for drawing soccer/football pitches in Matplotlib and loading StatsBomb open-data.

 -----------
 Quick start